What number will Man United legend Cristiano Ronaldo wear this season?

 Who currently wears number 7 for Manchester United?

-Unfortunately for Cristiano, his iconic number 7 jersey is currently worn by Uruguay international Edinson Cavani, who moved to Old Trafford on a free transfer from Paris St-Germain last summer.
+Cristiano’s iconic number 7 was worn by Uruguay international Edinson Cavani, who moved to Old Trafford on a free transfer from Paris St-Germain last summer, as recently as last weekend.

 So, will Ronaldo wear number 7 at Manchester United?

-Currently, there’s no cast iron information.
-There are, however, a few clues which indicate what number we could see him in come September 11.
+After a week of speculation, Manchester United teased fans last night via their official Twitter page, before an official revealing via their Twitter page.

-The biggest clue comes in the shape of the Premier League official website, which lists the Portugal captain as a Manchester United forward with the shirt number 7.
-Hmm.
+Earlier in the week, the biggest clue came in the shape of the Premier League official website, which listed the Portugal captain as a Manchester United forward with the shirt number 7.

-The Sunday World’s Kevin Palmer has also reported that Ronaldo is set to get the number 7 shirt after all.
+This was backed up by The Sunday World’s Kevin Palmer, who reported that Ronaldo was set to get the number 7 shirt after all.

-While it’s claimed the Premier League giants have already started the process by contacting the Premier League to request the shirt number change, as reported by the Daily Mail.
+It was then claimed the Premier League giants had started the process by contacting the Premier League to request the shirt number change, as reported by the Daily Mail.

 Contrary to those reports, however, well respected Manchester based journalist Jonathan Shrager tweeted Cavani would NOT be giving up his number 7 shirt.
 While Sky Sports News presenter Dharmesh Sheth shot down the suggestions of a shirt switch by giving more context to notion they could apply for special dispensation.